discentem/blog-content/content/posts/macvdmtool.md

 # What is macvdmtool?

-It is a tool from the [AsahiLinux](https://asahilinux.org/) project that lets you put an Apple Silicon Mac in DFU mode with a simple terminal command!
-No more fumbling around with [annoying keyboard combos](https://mrmacintosh.com/restore-macos-firmware-on-an-apple-silicon-mac-boot-to-dfu-mode/)!
+It is a tool from the [AsahiLinux](https://asahilinux.org/) project that lets you put an Apple Silicon Mac in DFU mode with a simple set of terminal commands.

 > **Note**: macvdmtool requires that you have _two_ Apple silicon machines on hand.
 One acts as the "host" machine which initiates the "target" machine to perform a restore.